Who We Are

 Artis lives in Brooklyn.

 For more than a decade she traveled extensively on book tours, fostering relationships with booksellers, educators, and media throughout the country and developing a broad understanding of what readers of all ages respond to and are interested in.
+Her work focuses on cooking and lifestyle projects in addition to children’s and YA books and authors.
 She lives and works in Washington, DC.